am97veb/weather-app/README.md

 ## 📋 Features

-- ⛅ Current weather
+- ⛅ **Current weather** - you can find data on the current weather in selected cities, along with a brief description and graphics.
-- 📅☔ Weather forecast
+- 📅☔ **Weather forecast** - you can find data on the maximum and minimum temperatures for the coming days.
-- 💻📱 Responsive design
+- 💻📱 **Responsive design** - the elements adapt to the screen on which the application is displayed.

 ## ⚙ Installation